27 Interesting Facts about Thailand

 14. Thailand is known as the “Land of Smiles”.

-15. Bangkok was known as the “Venice of the East” as it was built upon water with its river and canals forming thoroughfares until roads were constructed in 1851.
+15. Bangkok was known as the “Venice of the East” as it was built upon water, with its rivers and canals forming thoroughfares until roads were constructed in 1851.

 Bangkok at night showing its river and canals